raspberrypilearning/generic-python-playing-sound-files/en/step_1.md

 # Playing Sound Files with Python

 To play a sound file with Python, you can use a module called *Pygame*.
 This comes pre-installed on a Raspberry Pi, but if you are on another operating system you may need to use [pip]() to install it.
+On Linux and MacOS you can open a termianl and type:

 ~~~bash
 sudo pip3 install pygame
 ~~~

-or on Windows
+On Windows you can open PowerShell and type:

 ~~~bash
 pip3 install pygame